Updated 30th March 2020

-The registered office and principal place of our business Bramley Village Health and Wellbeing Centre, Highfield Road, Bramley, Leeds, LS13 2BL .
+The registered office for both organisations are Bramley Village Health and Wellbeing Centre, Highfield Road, Bramley, Leeds, LS13 2BL .

-When this policy talks about 'Bramley Village', 'us' or 'we', it means all the services provided by the Fuller and Forbes Partnership, including our three main physical sites (GP Surgeries), our community intermediate care service, our website, and our smartphone app.
+When this policy talks about 'the Practice', 'us' or 'we', it means all the services provided by the Fuller and Forbes Partnership and Reimagining General Practice GPMS Services Ltd, including our four main physical sites (GP Surgeries), our community intermediate care service, our website, and our smartphone app as described above.

 What personal data we hold and how we get it

 We use the following categories of personal data:

 Personal details.
 When you register with us, you complete forms and provide us with basic information about yourself, such as your name, date of birth, physical address and email address.
 You will also provide us with a copy of identification documentation for ID checks to be carried out by one of our commercial partners (for example, we use software called SystmOne created by TPP for patient records in Leeds and Emis Web for Burnley.
 We use our own support services company “Reimagining General Practice Health Support Services Ltd” which is wholly owned by the two individuals acting as sole partners of Fuller and Forbes Partnership and shareholders and directors for Reimagining General Practice GPMS Services Ltd, and is the principle vehicle for employing all non-clinical staff members).